 1. You Have Hyperhidrosis

-“If you experience sweating in situations where sweating isn’t necessary, you may have hyperhidrosis,” she says.
+“If you experience sweating in situations where sweating isn’t necessary, you may have hyperhidrosis,” Dr. Green says.
 If this sounds like you, talk to a board-certified dermatologist to get a proper diagnosis.
 And know that you’re not alone: About 15.3 million people in the U.S. have hyperhidrosis, with 70 percent reporting severe excessive sweating in at least one area of their body, according to a 2016 study in the Archives of Dermatological Research.

 There are two categories of hyperhidrosis: primary (focal) and secondary (generalized).